Busan Citizens Park

 Busan Citizens Park is a public park in Busanjin District, Busan, South Korea.

-It was formerly an Imperial Japanese Army base and United States Army camp (Camp Hialeah).
-The camp occupying 133 acre of was closed on 10 August 2006 and returned to the Busan Metropolitan Government.
+It was formerly an Imperial Japanese Army (IJA) base and United States Army camp (Camp Hialeah).
+The camp occupying a 133 acre site was closed on 10 August 2006 and returned to the Busan Metropolitan Government.
 It was redeveloped under its current name and opened on 1 May 2014.

 History

-During the Japanese occupation of Korea, a horse racing track encircling the main area of the Camp was owned by the Chōsen Racing Association.
+During the Japanese occupation of Korea, a horse racing track encircling the main area of the IJA camp was owned by the Chōsen Racing Association.
 A visiting American sailor is purported to have named the camp after the Hialeah Park Race Track in Hialeah, Florida.

-The area served as the Imperial Japanese Army headquarters in Busan until the surrender of Japan.
+The area served as the IJA headquarters in Busan until the surrender of Japan.

 United States Army occupation

-U.S. troops took command of Camp Hialeah on 17 September 1945 and remained until the end of 1948 when control of the installation passed to the U.S. Consulate and the United Nations.
+U.S. troops took command of Camp Hialeah on 17 September 1945 and remained until the end of 1948 when control of the installation passed to the U.S. Consulate and the United Nations (U.N.).

 Busan was a critical strategic and logistical staging area during the Korean War.
 By 5 September 1950, the Korean People's Army held most of the Korean peninsula, except for the U.N. forces beachhead around the Pusan Perimeter.
 Busan port facilities were under the control of the U.S. military to handle the enormous support requirements of the fighting forces, with the 8069th Replacement Depot operating Camp Hialeah.
 After the Korean Armistice Agreement was signed on 27 July 1953, most of the Busan port facilities were turned over to the ROK government.

 Since the Korean War, Camp Hialeah was organised under different commands and missions.
 They included the 8069th Replacement Depot, the Korean Communications Zone, Busan Military Post, Busan Sub Area Command, Busan Area Command, Busan Base Command, 2nd Transportations Group, Busan Support Activity, U.S. Army Garrison-Busan, 34th, and 20th Support Groups, and 19th Theater Area Command, Area IV, 20th Area Support Group.

 Camp Hialeah was a primary receiving point for materiel, equipment, supplies, and goods to U.S. Army bases in the Republic of Korea and was one of the primary Non-combatant Evacuation Operations (NEO) routes for U.S. personnel in and out of the Republic of Korea.
 Camp Hialeah supported tenant units that included: